Kelvedon and Tollesbury Light Railway: Rolling stock and stations

 The first passenger rolling stock was third class only.
-There were eight coaches in all, converted from ordinary slock, but only four were usually used on the train.
+There were eight coaches in all, converted from ordinary stock, but only four were usually used on the train.
 These vehicles were six-wheeled third brake coaches, adapted by the removal of the compartment partitions, the substitution of tramway-type low-backed seats, with a central gangway, the fitting of steps for access from rail level, and the provision of end doors and drop-plates, to enable the guard-conductor to pass from car to car.
 The rolling stock used the Westinghouse brake system.

 When the branch was first opened, a small GER 0-4-2 tank locomotive no. 25, dating back to the Adams regime at Stratford, was used, until it was scrapped in 1905.

 The accommodation at stations for passengers was eccentric: at Feering (not opened until 1934) it was an old bus body of the type known as “Old Bill”.
 At Inworth, Tolleshunt Knights and Tolleshunt d’Arcy, the accommodation was the body of old four-wheeled coaches, in the case of Tolleshunt d’Arcy "a particularly fine early GER specimen".
 At Tollesbury there was a wooden building, and at Tollesbury Pier there was a brick building.